jardieljr/derivatives/README.md

 The document is structured as follows: the first part will discuss on the overview of the questions, the second part will explain the foundations of the Binomial and Black-Scholes-Merton model and a third part that will be a User Guide for the excel model.

-## Foundations of the Black-Scholes-Merton formula:
+## Foundations of the Black-Scholes-Merton formula

 The Black-Scholes is a pricing model used to determine the fair price or theoretical value for a call or a put option based on six variables such as volatility, type of option, underlying stock price, time, strike price, and the risk-free rate.
 The quantum of speculation is more in the case of stock market derivatives, and hence proper pricing of options eliminates the opportunity for any arbitrage (The Economics Times).
 The use of this model is for the determination of a European call option, leading to the fact that the latter can be exercised only at the date of expiration.

-## The assumptions of the Black-Scholes-Merton model:
+## The assumptions of the Black-Scholes-Merton model

 This option pricing model relies on a plethora of assumptions.
 Some of them are assumptions are the same as in financial models such as Sharpe (1964), Lintner (1965), and Mossin (1966) Capital Asset Pricing Model (CAPM) and some of them are different from the latter.
 The elementary assumptions for the Black-Scholes model to be satisfied are as follows: